carlosjgp/tyk-docs/tyk-docs/content/frequently-asked-questions/add-custom-certificates-to-docker-images.md

  update-ca-certificates && entrypoint.sh
 ```

 3. It is also possible to apply pinned root certificates at the Gateway's global level.
 Once you have uploaded your root certificate inside Tyk's certificate store, inside your `tyk.conf`, under `security.pinned_public_keys`, you should be able to insert the certificate id into the array.
-That way, you do not need to configure it on a per-api basis.
+That way, you do not need to configure it on a per-api basis. **NOTE**: This applies to the Tyk Gateway Docker image only.